Seohyeon-Min/manzo/Manzo/ReadMe.txt

 * Version : Spring 2025 Play Test

+* Instruction of Keys & Buttons
+ - Sea(Mode1)
+  + MOUSE_BUTTON_LEFT  : main keys for moving the ship just to click (double click is fine)
+  + Tab :  (change mode from sea into player's house)
+  + E : creat the boss
+  + R : start the boss fight, hold a key for a short time .

+To go to the sea, click the ship (the yellow one) in the player's house When the player dies, the screen fades to black.
+Clicking the screen respawns them at home.

 * Team Members
   + Seohyun Min : Producer
   + Won Kim : Art Leader